Profil de muriel gerbault

 We've also explored periodic variations in stress regime in the overriding plate induced by the folding interaction of a subducting plate with the 660 km depth mantle transition zone (Cerpa et al., 2014,2015).

-I study modes of exhumation of lower crustal rocks in warm orogens such as in Western Africa (2 Gy, Ganne et al., 2014) and in the Maures Massif (Variscan belt, Gerbault et al., 2017).
+RECENTLY, I studied modes of exhumation of lower crustal rocks in warm orogens such as in Western Africa (2 Gy, Ganne et al., 2014) and in the Maures Massif (Variscan belt, Gerbault et al., 2017).
 Compression leads to burrial and heating, triggering partial melting and production of light material, which in turn generates gravitational instabilities in the core of crustal roots and during ongoing convergence.
 Depending on the relative strength of the surrounding layers and the speed of convergence, light molten crust may either flow upwards and form diapiric domes intruding the upper crust, or flow laterally in opposite direction to convergence, participating in widening/equilibration of the orogenic domain.
 Internal heat sources trigger partial melting and exhumation within about 20 Myrs.

 Current projects focus on such diapiric exhumation in 3D, considering a stage of active convection of partially molten orogenic crust (Naxos case, Vanderhaeghe et al;, 2018), in collaboration with the Fluid Mechanics Institute in Toulouse (IMFT, PHD Aurélie Louis-Napoléon with Thomas Bonometti).

 I am also interested in the mechanical state of magmatic chambers embedded in the crust.
 I have worked on showing the role of depth-dependent failure on the internal state of pressure of a magmatic chamber and the associated patterns of elastic and brittle deformation propagating to the surface (shear vs. tensile failure, Gerbault et al., 2012).
 3D models have just been published (Gerbault et al., 2018) and allow to show that while shear failure develops at orders of magnitudes of overpressure depending on the oblate/prolate geometry of a chamber, the development of elasto-plastic diffuse zones of dilation shall also control the percolation/migraiton of magmatic fluids through the crust.